Luigi's Mansion (GameCube)/Unused Models

-It's the early version of the map on the Game Boy Horror.
-It seems identical to the original model, however it resembles the mansion layout from the E3 2001 demo.
-There is an extra room on the left side of the Balcony on the third floor.
+An early version of the mansion map on the Game Boy Horror.
+It seems similar to the original model, however there are various differences which resemble the mansion layout from the E3 2001 demo, plus unseen areas.

 The early version of a locked door.
 It uses a red outline instead of the door hole symbol.

 Same as g_d1x.bin except it's for the double doors in the Foyer/Parlor.